The Act in Question

 The Act in Question (El acto en cuestión) is a 1994 Argentine film directed and written by Alejandro Agresti.
 The film starred Carlos Roffé and Sergio Poves Campos.
 The film was also released in the Netherlands and Portugal.
 It was screened in the Un Certain Regard section at the 1993 Cannes Film Festival.

-This movie was partly recorded in a castle in Oostakker near Ghent in Belgium (1992).
-The family "De Bruyn" who owned the castle, played as observers in the movie.
+This film was partially filmed at a castle in Oostakker near Ghent, Belgium, in 1992.
+The De Bruyn family, who owned the castle, played as observers in the movie.

+Summary

+Miguel Quiroga resides in a tenement alongside his girlfriend Azucena and has developed a daily habit of pilfering diverse used books.
+However, his routine takes an unexpected turn when he stumbles upon a magic trick within one of the books—a trick that enables him to vanish both objects and, eventually, people.
+With newfound skills, Quiroga secures a representative and embarks on a successful journey throughout Europe, showcasing his mesmerizing trick to captivated audiences.